linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 9- Bailouts and Bank Failures/The Fall of Bear Stearns.md

 Mr. Schwartz didn't want to buck the Treasury and the Fed.
 He also knew that as the CEO of a company incorporated in Delaware,  he was obliged by law to consider the interests of creditors over shareholders if his company faced insolvency.
 Besides,  he had employees to think about,  and he didn't want the company's workers to face abruptly canceled paychecks and padlocked offices the next morning.

 "Two dollars is better than nothing,  " he told directors.
 He spent 30 minutes arguing his case.
-A price of $2 and the right for shareholders to vote,  he explained,  was better than a price of zero and a bankruptcy filing.
-He also pointed out the untold consequences a bankruptcy could have on world markets -- a scenario Bear Stearns directors didn't want to be held responsible for.
+A price of $2 and the right for shareholders to vote,  he explained,  was better than a price of zero and a [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] filing.
+He also pointed out the untold consequences a [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] could have on world markets -- a scenario Bear Stearns directors didn't want to be held responsible for.

 Mr. Schwartz looked around the room to each board member.
 "Do I have anyone who's opposed?" he asked.
 No one spoke.
 At about 6:30 p.m.,  the deal was unanimously approved.
 Bear Stearns's advisers notified J.P.
 Morgan,  which scheduled a conference call for investors to discuss the deal at 8 p.m.